 - Proposed directions of surface drainage flow, indicated by arrows

-- Proposed surface conditions such as sod, asphalt, concrete, gravel
+- Proposed surface conditions such as sod, asphalt, concrete, or gravel

 - Provisions for accommodating overland flows from adjacent undeveloped lands

-- Private storm drainage system demonstrating compliance with section 7(1) of the Sewers Bylaw, and Section 7(3)(c) of the Surface Drainage Bylaw including stormwater management locations and depths
+- Private storm drainage system demonstrating compliance with the Drainage Bylaw and EPCOR Drainage Services Bylaw, including stormwater management locations and depths

 - Information referring to Geotechnical Reports produced by a Geotechnical Engineer when unusual or special requirements are needed

-- Property information of legal description, subdivision or neighbourhood, and property address (if applicable) or road names
+- Property information: Legal description, subdivision or neighbourhood, property address or road names, and north arrow

-- Project information including project name, applicant information, development boundary, revision box, legend, notes (if applicable), and north arrow
+- Project information: Project name, applicant information, development boundary, revision box, legend, and notes

-- Space near the bottom right corner of the plan for Approval Stamp
+- Space near the bottom right corner of the plan for the approval stamp

-Drainage Services will send a letter to the applicant after reviewing the proposed Lot Grading Plan, notifying the applicant whether the plan is approved or needs revision.
-The applicant is responsible to revise and re-submit the Lot Grading Plan for further review within 60 days.
+City of Edmonton, Development Services will send a letter to the applicant after reviewing the proposed Lot Grading Plan, notifying the applicant whether the plan is approved or needs revision.
+The applicant is responsible for revising and re-submitting the Lot Grading Plan for further review within 60 days.

 Once the proposed Lot Grading Plan is approved, it will be stamped and signed and returned to the applicant for site construction.

-If changes to the approved Lot Grading Plan are required, a revised drawing (red-line revision) must be sent to Drainage Services along with the written consent of the affected property owners for review and approval.
+If changes to the approved Lot Grading Plan are required, a revised drawing (red-line revision) must be sent to City of Edmonton, Development Services along with the written consent of the affected property owners for review and approval.
 Once approved, this revised Lot Grading Plan will replace the previously approved one.